Megalounge/nutori-lone-eft-dma-radar/README.md

    - Changed `Grp` to `Acct Type`
    - Removed the auto start functionality of `Auto Fullscreen`
    - Added `Auto Start` as a stand-alone option to the `Fuser ESP` settings
+   - Added `BTR Render Mode` to the settings
+   - Changed how the distance and height are rendered on the radar.
+   - Added a `SaveFileDialog` to the backup config handler
+   - Converted the Player/AI render mode options from mutually exclusive to mutually inclusive.

 ## Functionality
    - Removed mono function patching from the silent aimbot entirely (Might add back later).
 I've replaced it with a silent aim method that only writes memory values.